supercollider/supercollider/README_WINDOWS.md

   If you stay in the mingw32-shell, you can now run the binaries.

-* To be able to run the install outside of the mingw32 shell, and before creating a binary installer, these additional steps are required:
+* To add the dll-s to the install folder do:

       $> cmake --build . --target bundle   # copies dll's into install folder (be patient)

-* To create the distributable installer do>
+* To create the distributable installer do:

       $> cmake --build . --target installer  # creates the binary installer, requires NSIS in your path

-You should find the SC install in the subfolder `x86\yourBuildType` of the build folder.
+You should find the SC install in the subfolder `Install` of the build folder.